excelta-corp/pos-data-cleaner/docs/Setting up a new distributor.md

 While this may seem like a lost cause, the following typed into the Strip String field will give us workable part numbers: `>> |vpd_`

- Multiple exterminators and regular terms can be strung together, allowing you to modify each value to a great degree.
+ Multiple exterminators and regular strip string terms can be strung together, allowing you to modify these values to a great degree.

 ### Using strip strings to fix stylized reports
 Occasionally, we will receive a POS report that has been formatted or styled in a